steveknipmeyer/ModelRelief/ProjectNotes/TaskList.md

 #### Commit
 ### General

-    Upload
+    Add validation for the FormFile.
+        /home/stephen/projects/AspNetCore.Docs/aspnetcore/mvc/models/file-uploads/samples/3.x/SampleApp
+        How can an OBJ file be validated?
+            The back end should assign the Format only after validation.
+        Assign Format to model based on file content.

+    Review Validation processing order.
+        Client
+        Server

+    Export Project data.
+    Test adding new Example files.
+        Edit SeedContent.json.

+    Thumbnails
+        Add support for creating mesh "thumbnails" from the mesh canvas.
+            Add a new endpoint mesh/preview for a preview image of the mesh. mesh/{id}/thumbnail
+            Create using the Canvas image of the last generated Mesh.

+        Project Index
+            Use Index page as a template for the Project page.
+                Each user model is hosted in a tile.

+    Create
         Add a busy indicator.

-        How/when should the Model3d extension be added?
+        Why is the FormFile binding lost?
+            The focus has to leave the input field.

+        Style the Create page.

+        How will the Mesh/Model Camera be handled for a new model (before a Mesh has been generated)?
+            getBoundingClippingPlanes: nearPlane = -5.132047176361084 (BaseCamera.ts:131)
+            FileIsSynchronized?

     Projects
-        Project Control
+        Project DropDowwn Control
             Should the Menu label link to the active project?
                 This requires using the dropdown arrow to activate the menu.

         Create Project
             How should a new project be created?
-                Projects/Create is the basis.
+                Projects/Create is the baseline.

-        Project Details
-            Use Index page as a template for the Project page.
-                Each user model is hosted in a tile.

-            Add support for creating mesh "thumbnails" from the mesh canvas.
-                Add a new endpoint mesh/preview for a preview image of the mesh. mesh/{id}/thumbnail
-                Create using the Canvas image of the last generated Mesh.

-            Create View
-                Why is the FormFile binding lost?
-                    The focus has to leave the input field.

-                Style the Create page.

-            Add validation for the FormFile.
-                /home/stephen/projects/AspNetCore.Docs/aspnetcore/mvc/models/file-uploads/samples/3.x/SampleApp
-                How can an OBJ file be validated?
-                    The back end should assign the Format only after validation.
-                Assign Format to model based on file content.

     Convert Mesh to OBJ default to support download of generated Mesh.

     Final Height MeshTransform Setting
         Review the description of the control.
             This setting controls the height of the final relief.
 It is a percentage of the depth of the original model.

-    How will the Mesh/Model Camera be handled for a new model (before a Mesh has been generated)?
-        getBoundingClippingPlanes: nearPlane = -5.132047176361084 (BaseCamera.ts:131)
-        FileIsSynchronized?

     Verify Resolution.Image setting.